 Inclusion is what you DO, it's an ACT

-Belonging is the feeling of security and support when there is a sense of acceptance, inclusion, and identity for a member of a certain group.
+Belonging is the feeling of security and support when there is a sense of acceptance, inclusion, and identity for a member of a specific group.

 Belonging is when an individual can bring their authentic self to work.